 Name of Scheme What does it do?
 Who and what is eligible?
-How can it be accessed?
-Would normally expect Single Project Development funding awards to be in the range of: £5,000 to £20,000 for a single unscripted project £10,000 to £50,000 for a single scripted project.
+How can it be accessed? £10,000 to £50,000 for a single scripted project.
 Film: Single Project Development Funding Route (Screen Scotland) £500k fund to support the development of single feature film projects across live- action, animation and documentary Supports for the initial development costs of a single feature film project Also supporting enhanced fees for producers (up to 25% of the project costs, up to a maximum of £5,000).
 The development and production of projects by filmmakers based in Scotland, as well as projects which reflect or promote Scottish culture, creativity and diversity will be prioritised Will also prioritise projects which offer significant opportunities to people currently underrepresented in the sector.
 Single Project Development Funding in the range of £3,000 to £50,000 will be awarded Applications are now open.
 Find more information on this scheme, including application forms and guidance via the Screen Scotland website.
-Open Fund: Sustaining Creative Development A £7.5m fund which aims to enable creative organisations to explore ways of Funding for Individuals Freelance and self-employed artists and creative practitioners in Scotland can apply for projects supporting the development of their practice.
-Applications are now open.
+Open Fund: Sustaining Creative Development A £7.5m fund which aims to enable creative organisations to explore ways of working that will help them to adapt and respond to the current changing circumstances Funding for Individuals Freelance and self-employed artists and creative practitioners in Scotland can apply for projects supporting the development of their practice.
+You may apply for funding to work with others if your practice is collaborative.
+You must have a UK bank account.
+Apply for funding between £1,000 and £50,000 Funding for Organisations Applications are now open.
 There are no deadlines for this fund.
+Application forms along with application guidance and can be accessed via the Creative Scotland website.
+Note: Individuals and Organisations applying for a grant from £15,000 to £50,000 you will be asked some additional questions and be asked to